 However, I have discovered some useful tricks for warding off a panic attack that are not as commonly talked about.

 Here are a few things that have worked for me:

 Wiggle Your Toes

-Unfortunately I have developed a tendency to faint in medical situations, such as have my blood drawn.
+Unfortunately, I have developed a tendency to faint in medical situations, such as having my blood drawn.
 I think it is a side effect of my anxiety.